Crazy-Good Fruit Cobbler Recipes

 Recipe: So-Easy Peach Cobbler

-Impress guests with this festive, fruity cobbler; they’ll have no idea how easy it was to make.
+Impress guests with this festive, fruity summer cobbler; they’ll have no idea how easy it was to make.
 Flaky star pastries, blue raspberries, and whipped cream combine to for a perfectly patriotic Fourth of July cobbler.
 Simply cut stars out of refrigerated biscuit dough and fill with a four-ingredient warm blueberry mixture, sweetened with sugar and flavored with tart lemon juice and a touch of almond extract.
 Garnish the patriotic puff pastry with sweetened whipped cream and sparkling sugar for a star spangled dessert that kids and adults will love.
 To modify this dessert for any occasion, simply use a different cookie cutter shape.

 Recipe: Blackberry Cobbler